Unstructured-IO/unstructured/README.md

 file so that you make sure that your code matches the formatting and linting standards used in `unstructured`.
 Alternatively, you can use `make tidy` instead.

-If using the optional `pre-commit`, you'll need to install is as `pip install pre-commit`, and then install the hooks as `pre-commit install`, so that the hooks for `black`, `ruff`, and `flake8` will be triggered before every commit is created to ensure that the formatting and linting are aligned with the project standards.
+If using the optional `pre-commit`, you'll need to install it as `pip install pre-commit`, and then install the hooks as `pre-commit install`, so that the hooks for `black`, `ruff`, and `flake8` will be triggered before every commit is created to ensure that the formatting and linting are aligned with the project standards.